-This Summary Plan Description (SPD) is a brief description of the Plan and your rights, obligation and benefits under the Plan.
+This Summary Plan Description (SPD) is a brief description of the Plan and your rights, obligations and benefits under the Plan.
 This SPD is not meant to interpret, extend or change the provisions of the Plan in any way.
 The provisions of the Plan may only be determined accurately and fully by reading the actual Plan document.
 A copy of the Plan is on file at your employer's Human Resources Department and may be read by you, your beneficiaries or your legal representatives at any reasonable time.
 You may also purchase copies of the Plan document at a reasonable cost from the Plan Administrator.
 In the event of any discrepancy between the SPD and the actual provisions of the Plan, the Plan will govern.

-INTRODUCTION 1
+TAX DEFERRED INVESTMENT & PROFITSHARING PLANS

+Table of Contents

+INTRODUCTION1

-DEFINITIONS 2
+DEFINITIONS

-SUMMARY OF PLAN FEATURES 3
+SUMMARY OF PLAN FEATURES4

-ELIGIBILITY 3

-CONTRIBUTIONS 3
+ELIGIBILITY4

+CONTRIBUTIONS5

-EMPLOYEE ELECTIVE DEFERRALS- PRETAX CONTRIBUTION 3
+EMPLOYEE ELECTIVE DEFERRALS- PRETAX AND ROTH AFTER-TAX CONTRIBUTIONS.5

-Employer Matching Contribution
+EMPLOYER MATCHING CONTRIBUTION

 INVESTMENTS OF CONTRIBUTIONS

-CHANGING YOUR CONTRIBUTION 4
+CHANGING YOUR CONTRIBUTION

-How To Change Investment Directions

-KEEPING TRACK OF INDIVIDUAL ACCOUNTS UNDER THE PLAN

-INFORMATION ABOUT THE INVESTMENT OPTIONS AVAILABLE IN THE PLAN
+HOW TO CHANGE INVESTMENT DIRECTIONS

-ROLLOVER CONTRIBUTIONS FROM OTHER QUALIFIED PLANS

-LIMITS ON ELECTIVE DEFERRALS
+ROLLOVER CONTRIBUTIONS FROM OTHER QUALIFIED PLANS ......7 LIMITS ON ELECTIVE DEFERRALS......7

-CATCH-UP CONTRIBUTIONS

-LIMITS ON CATCH-UP CONTRIBUTIONS RESPONSIBILITY OF INVESTMENT LOSSES

-WITHDRAWALS 7
+CATCH-UP CONTRIBUTIONS......8 WITHDRAWALS ......9

-HARDSHIP WITHDRAWALS 7

-WITHDRAWALS WHEN YOU REACH 59 1⁄2 8

-WITHDRAWALS WHEN YOU REACH 70 $\frac{1}{2}$ 8

-WITHDRAWALS AFTER YOU LEAVE SUNRISE COMPANY 8
+WITHDRAWALS WHEN YOU REACH 59 1/2 ......10 WITHDRAWALS AFTER YOU LEAVE SUNRISE COMPANY ......10

-PLAN LOANS 8

-TAXATION OF DISTRIBUTIONS 9

-ENROLLMENT AND BENEFICIARY DESIGNATION 9
+PLAN LOANS ......10 ENROLLMENT AND BENEFICIARY DESIGNATION ......11

-OTHER IMPORTANT INFORMATION 10
+TAX DEFERRED INVESTMENT & PROFITSHARING PLANS

-HEROES EARNINGS AND ASSISTANCE RELIEF TAX ACT OF 2008 (HEART) 10
+HEROES EARNINGS AND ASSISTANCE RELIEF TAX ACT OF 2008 (HEART)12

-AMENDMENT OR TERMINATION OF PLAN
+AMENDMENT OR TERMINATION OF PLAN12

 CONDITIONS THAT CAN RESULT IN LOSS OF BENEFITS

 TOP-HEAVY RULES

-BENEFITS UNDER USERRA 11
+BENEFITS UNDER USERRA

-YOUR RIGHTS UNDER ERISA 11
+YOUR RIGHTS UNDER ERISA

-HOW TO APPLY FOR BENEFITS.
-12
+HOW TO APPLY FOR BENEFITS

-IF YOUR APPLICATION IS DENIED 12
+IF YOUR APPLICATION IS DENIED

-NO PBGC INVOLVEMENT 12
+NO PBGC INVOLVEMENT

-ADMINISTRATION OF THE PLAN 13
+ADMINISTRATION OF THE PLAN FOR CALIFORNIA BASED EMPLOYEES

+ADDENDUM - SPECIAL EFFECTIVE DATES FOR PARTICIPATING EMPLOYERS